 - Sea salt and freshly ground black pepper

 - Parmesan cheese (optional)

 - Preheat the oven to 400°F and line two baking sheets with parchment paper.

-- Slice the spaghetti squash in half lengthwise and scrape out the seeds.
-Drizzle each half with olive oil, sprinkle with salt and pepper, and place on a baking sheet cut side up.
-Roast until fork-tender, about 1 hour.
+- Prepare and roast the spaghetti squash according to the instructions in this post.
 Drizzle the cauliflower with olive oil, sprinkle with salt and pepper, and place on the second baking sheet.
 Roast for about 25 minutes or until golden brown around the edges.